Coronavirus Is A Key Campaign Issue: What's Joe Biden's Plan?

 The Biden campaign says the goal is to "ensure that all Americans have access to regular, reliable and free testing."
 It would work to double the number of drive-through testing sites and invest in "next-generation testing" including home tests and instant tests.

-"It's not enough to know in seven days or five days or three days whether or not you have COVID," Joe Biden said on CBS's 60 Minutes.
+"It's not enough to know in seven days or five days or three days whether or not you have COVID," Biden said on CBS' 60 Minutes.
 If there's a long lag time, a person may spread the disease unwittingly while waiting for results.

 There are currently several home test kits that give quick results without being sent to a laboratory in development, but none are yet FDA-approved.
-While there has been a significant expansion in testing, "we're still encountering shortages," says Biden health advisor Vivek Murthy.
+While there has been a significant expansion in testing, "we're still encountering shortages," Murthy says.
 "Testing is still not available and affordable to all people across the country, he says.

 3. Establish a U.S. public health jobs corps